Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 350   val f3_btb_mask = Wire(UInt(fetchWidth.W))
 ```

+Compared to BTB response accessible in F2 stage,
+BPD response can be retireved after F3 stage
+because BpdPredictionStage takes one more cycle
+to generate the prediction.
+Also, compared to the BTB response,
+BPD response provides very limited branch information
+such as branch direction.
+Therefore, when the F3 stage follows BPD prediction,
+it should makes use of pre-decoded information
+and BTB response
+to figure out branch type and target address.

 This is off-topic a bit, but
 to understnad the implementation, we should understand how the
 chisel convert one data type to the other conveniently.